Reproduction Hub

 What the protocol cannot fix

-Synchronization protocols are precision tools for timing ovulation.
-They are not a substitution for recipient management.
-A thin cow with a body condition score below 4.5 will synchronize on paper and fail on transfer day.
-An acyclic cow that has not resumed estrous cycles post-calving will respond poorly to GnRH regardless of protocol.
-The protocol cannot manufacture a functioning reproductive tract from one that is not ready.
+Sync protocols are precision tools for timing ovulation.
+They are not a substitute for nutrition.
+A thin cow on a flat or falling feed plane will sync on paper and fail on transfer day.
+A cow that is not cycling at all — open, post-calving, in deep anestrus — does not respond well to GnRH no matter which protocol you run.
+The protocol cannot manufacture a working reproductive tract from one that is not ready.